WayneBrown/learnwebgl2/_sources/02_tools_and_languages/6_asynchronous_loading.rst

 from the :code:`script` and :code:`link` tags are never visible on the page.
 However, the data downloaded from the :code:`img` and :code:`object` tags become part of the visible page.
-You can set special properties on the HTML elements to hide them, but why go to all of the trouble when there is a second way to download files using JavaScript.
+You can set special properties on the HTML elements to hide them, but why go to all the trouble when there is a second way to download files using JavaScript?

 In JavaScript you can request that a file be downloaded and then ask JavaScript to "please call this specific function" when the file is ready